Brushing and Flossing for Healthy Teeth

 Which toothpaste should you use depends on the state of the oral cavity of each person.

-It is worth to look at the advice and recommendations of the Burbank dentist, Dr. Sahakyan.
+It is worth looking at the advice and recommendations of the Burbank dentist, Dr. Sahakyan.
 For a child, you need to buy special pastes in accordance with the age.
 A low concentration of fluorine-containing substances helps to avoid complications from swallowing the paste.

 It is advisable to periodically change the paste for cleaning teeth, combining creamy and gel means.
 First of all, the paste should help to get rid of the plaque.